-The Ministry of Corporate Affairs ("MCA") inter-alia vide its General Circular Nos.
-14/ 2020 dated April 8, 2020 and 17/2020 dated April 13, 2020, followed by General Circular Nos.
-20/2020 dated May 5, 2020, and subsequent circulars issued in this regard, the latest being 10/2022 dated December 28, 2022 (collectively referred to as "MCA Circulars") has permitted the holding of the Annual general meeting through Video Conferencing ("VC") or through other audio-visual means ("OAVM"), without the physical presence of the Members at a common venue.
+The Ministry of Corporate Affairs ("MCA") inter-alia vide its General Circular dated April 8, 2020 and April 13, 2020, followed by General Circular dated May 5, 2020, and subsequent circulars issued in this regard, the latest being dated September 25, 2023 (collectively referred to as "MCA Circulars") has permitted the holding of the Annual general meeting through Video Conferencing ("VC") or through other audio-visual means ("OAVM"), without the physical presence of the Members at a common venue.

-In compliance with the provisions of the Companies Act, 2013 ("the Act"), SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("Listing Regulations") and MCA Circulars, the 31st Annual General Meeting ("Meeting" or "AGM") of the Company is being held through VC / OAVM on Friday, September 15, 2023, at 12:00 P.m.
+In compliance with the provisions of the Companies Act, 2013 ("the Act"), SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("Listing Regulations") and MCA Circulars, the 32nd Annual General Meeting ("Meeting" or "AGM") of the Company is being held through VC / OAVM on Friday, September 27, 2024, at 12:00 p.m.
 (IST).
 The proceedings of the AGM deemed to be conducted at the Registered Office of the Company situated at Survey no. 777, Umarsadi Desaiwad Road, at Village Umarsadi, Taluka Pardi, District Valsad, Gujarat - 396175.

-"In accordance with the provisions of the Act, read with the Rules made thereunder and General Circular No. 10/ 2022 dated 28th December, 2022, other Circulars issued by the Ministry of Corporate Affairs ("MCA") from time to time, and Circular No. SEBI/HO/CFD/PoD-2/P/CIR/2023/4 dated 5th January, 2023 issued by SEBI ("the Circulars"), companies are allowed to hold AGM through video conference/other audio visual means ("VC/OAVM") upto 30th September, 2023, without the physical presence of members."
+In accordance with the provisions of the Act, read with the Rules made thereunder and General Circular dated December 28, 2022, other Circulars issued by the Ministry of Corporate Affairs ("MCA") from time to time, and Circular dated October 7, 2023 issued by SEBI ("the Circulars"), companies are allowed to hold AGM through video conference/other audio visual means ("VC/OAVM") upto September 30, 2024, without the physical presence of members.